ibm-cloud-docs/Backup/install-backup-client-windows.md

 # Installing the backup client in Windows
 {: #InstallinWindows}

-Installing the {{site.data.keyword.backup_full}} client in Windows is completed through a series of interactions on the server that is designated for the {{site.data.keyword.backup_notm}} service.
+Installing the {{site.data.keyword.backup_full}} client is completed through a series of interactions on the server that is designated for the {{site.data.keyword.backup_notm}} service.
 {:shortdesc}

-For more information about backups for Windows 2016 servers, see [Configuring {{site.data.keyword.backup_notm}} on Windows 2016](/docs/infrastructure/Backup?topic=Backup-InstallinWindows2016).
-{:tip}

 ## Logging in to the target device server
 {: #logintargetWin}